christianbaun/pestdetector/docs/installation_from_scratch_mit_qengineering_rpi-image.md

 # pestdetector installation from scratch with the Raspberry Pi 4 64-OS image from Qengineering (2022-01-24)

-This tutorial uses the Raspberry Pi 4 64-OS [image](https://github.com/Qengineering/RPi-image) from [Qengineering](https://github.com/Qengineering) that bases on Debian Buster
+This tutorial uses the Raspberry Pi 4 64-OS [image](https://github.com/Qengineering/RPi-image) from [Qengineering](https://github.com/Qengineering) that bases on Debian Buster.
+It has the relevant deep learning frameworks already installed such as:

+    OpenCV 4.5.1
+    TensorFlow-Lite 2.4.1
+    TensorFLow 2.4.1

 ## Download the operating system image, unzip it and copy it to the micro SD card